These crisp and tender Salmon Patties always disappear fast! This simple recipe will have your family begging for more!

 What should I serve with salmon patties?

-My mom always serves fried potatoes and creamed corn when she made salmon patties.
-Some other great options:
+My mom always served fried potatoes and creamed corn when she made salmon patties.
+Some other great options: Oven-Roasted Asparagus, Creamy Stovetop Mac and Cheese, 7 Layer Salad, Hush Puppies, or Creamy Pea Salad.

 - 1 can (14.75 to 16 oz.) pink salmon